amvro23/adsorption/README.md

 ```
 ![kinetic_models](https://user-images.githubusercontent.com/91277572/208979310-532873b0-2073-4a32-92f4-730991f1ff28.png)

-You can assess the kinetic models.
+You can assess the fit of kinetic models.
 ```Python
 kinetic.assess_fit()
 ```